 It was evident from the review in chapter 2 that the provision of education in the RSA is characterized by the closed nature of the system, the high premium placed on academically-oriented education and the concomitant underemphasis of technical and career-oriented education.
 Although high-quality education is provided for whites and Indians, and serious efforts are being made with increasing success to raise the standard of African and coloured education to the same level, the closed nature of the education system means that education in all the subsystems is marked by inherent shortcomings.
-One of the most important of these is the restriction on the movement of pupils between the different educational institutions and constraints on the direction of study within specific educational institutions.
-The mobility of pupils between the formal education system and non-formal education is mostly on a hit-and-miss basis, and has so far received little attention.
+One of the most important of these is the restriction on the movement of pupils between the different educational institutions.
+The mobibility of pupils between the formal education system and non-formal education is mostly on a hit-and-miss basis, and has so far received little attention.
 This was specifically identified in the HSRC Education Report as a problem that required urgent attention.